 When read in conjunction with s.
 32.05 (7) (d), sub.
 (3) (c) empowers a circuit judge to veto the clerk's authority to invest a condemnation award and to direct the clerk to transfer the award from the clerk's control into a private account for the benefit of the persons named in the award or to otherwise invest the funds for the benefit of those persons.
 Sub.
 (3) (c) empowers a circuit judge not only to veto the clerk's authority to invest and control the interest on condemnation awards but also to veto the clerk's authority over “certain" other funds deposited with the clerk, so long as the funds relate to a case before the judge's court.
 HSBC Realty Credit Corp. v.
 City of Glendale, 2007 WI 94

 , 735 N.W.2d 77

-holds that the court clerk as a constitutional officer has the discretion to adopt a policy, as long as the policy complies with the statutory guidelines indicating when and where the clerk's duties should be performed.
-In his or her discretion, the clerk may adopt a policy that is flexible or one that restricts filings to regular business hours.
+(1999), holds that the court clerk as a constitutional officer has the discretion to adopt a policy, as long as the policy complies with the statutory guidelines indicating when and where the clerk's duties should be performed.
+In the clerk's discretion, the clerk may adopt a policy that is flexible or one that restricts filings to regular business hours.
 Hartford Citizens for Responsible Government v.
 City of Hartford Board of Zoning Appeals, 2008 WI App 107

 , 313 Wis.
 2d 431